 Here’s how it breaks down for those in the food and beverage industry – and how x-ray inspection fits into the changes:

-The Issue 8 clause was released last year as part of BRC’s Global Standard for Food Safety requiring manufacturers to develop “a strategic plan for food culture.”
+The Issue 8 clause was released last year as part of BRCGS’s Global Standard for Food Safety requiring manufacturers to develop “a strategic plan for food culture.”